ComputeCanada/magic_castle/docs/README.md

 ### 9.1 Instance Destruction

-It is possible to destroy only the instances and keep the rest of the infrastructure like the floating ip, the volumes, the generated SSH hostkey, etc. To do so, set the count value of the instance type you wish to destroy to 0.
+It is possible to destroy only the instances and keep the rest of the infrastructure like the floating ip, the volumes, the generated SSH host key, etc. To do so, set the count value of the instance type you wish to destroy to 0.

 ### 9.2 Reset